nagasudhirpulla/taming_python/blog/skills/docxtpl_use_case_1.md

 print("execution complete...")
 ```
-* In the above example
+* In the above example, we have defined customers as objects and each object has customer name, customer addresses list as it's members
+* In order to generate a report for each customer address, first we iterate through each customer and in turn iterate through each
 * While running this script, create folder named ```ouput``` in the same folder as the script file.
 *